Fusion-Party-Aus/Formal-Documents/Constitution.md

    a) the names of the Members attending the meeting;

-   2. proxy forms given to the chairperson of the meeting under sub-rule [35](6);
+   b) proxy forms given to the chairperson of the meeting under sub-rule [35](6);

-   3. the financial statements submitted to the Members in accordance with sub-rule [31](4)(b)(ii);
+   c) the financial statements submitted to the Members in accordance with sub-rule [31](4)(b)(ii);

-   4. the certificate signed by two Committee members certifying that the financial statements give a true and fair view of the financial position and performance of the Association; and
+   d) the certificate signed by two Committee members certifying that the financial statements give a true and fair view of the financial position and performance of the Association; and

-   5. any audited accounts and auditor's report or report of a review accompanying the financial statements that are required under the Act.
+   e) any audited accounts and auditor's report or report of a review accompanying the financial statements that are required under the Act.

 # PART 5—THE COMMITTEE